notsocertain/line-coding-digital-communication/README.md

 8. AMI

 Implementation Details
-- in python with matplotlib library and numpy
+- in python with matplotlib and numpy library

+Reference and understanding from: Dr VTS E-learns hub on youtube